Astoritin/VBMetaDisguiser/README.md

 English | [简体中文](README_ZH-CN.md)

-# VBMeta Disguiser / VBMeta 伪装者
+# VBMeta Disguiser
-A Magisk module to disguise the properties of vbmeta / 一个用于伪装 VBMeta 属性的 Magisk 模块
+A Magisk module to disguise the properties of vbmeta

 ## Supported Root Solution
 [Magisk](https://github.com/topjohnwu/Magisk) | [KernelSU](https://github.com/tiann/KernelSU) | [APatch](https://github.com/bmax121/APatch)

 ## Why does this module exist?
 One of the purpose of writing this module is bypass the specific items in specific detectors...lol.
 > Who knows?
 Maybe specific APPs might also use this point to check out whether the device has unlocked bootloader.

 **The core reason is I don't want to do something with flashing so many modules.
 Therefore, I wrote this module with so many weird features.**
 **NOTICE: This module will only modify properties, as for the result of TEE/system API, please look for other modules**

 ## Steps